ForgeRock/forgeops/README.ng.md

 `forgeops-ng.conf`.
 (Default: `kustomize-ng`)

 Overlay path is relative to the kustomize path `/path/to/kustomize/overlay/OVERLAY`.
-It can be set with `--overlay` on the command line or by setting `OVERLAY_PATH` in `forgeops-ng.conf`.
+It can be set with `--env-name` on the command line or by setting `OVERLAY_PATH` in `forgeops-ng.conf`.
 It is a required flag except in apply where it defaults to demo for easy demos.